John Brough (English footballer)

 John Robert Brough (born 8 January 1973) is an English former professional footballer who made more than 200 appearances in the Football League for Shrewsbury Town, Hereford United and Cheltenham Town as a centre back.
-He is currently manager of Cirencester Town.
+He recently stepped down as manager of Cirencester Town following the club's resignation from the Southern League.

 Playing career

 Brough spent seven years with Cheltenham after joining from Hereford United at the start of season 1998–99, at the same time as Neil Grayson and David Norton.
 Brough made 208 appearances for Cheltenham in those seven years, scoring 14 goals.
 A strong centre back, Brough often found himself deployed as a successful makeshift centre forward.
 Brough scored the first and played a part in the second of two injury time goals that gave Cheltenham a 2–1 away victory over title rivals Rushden & Diamonds in the 1998–99 season which saw promotion to the Football League.

 He joined Newport County from Aldershot Town in March 2006 and was released by Newport at the end of the 2006–07 season.